watanaberaphael/comcast-ad-api/Readme.md

 Run Application
 ----------------

    This application is a Spring Boot Application.
-Then, to run it, you need to run the main class:
+Then, to run it, follow these instructions:

-    com.rnaka.comcast.ad.Application.java
+   By IDE (IntelliJ or Eclipse):
+   - Build the project with maven command: mvn clean install
+   - Go to the class com.rnaka.comcast.ad.Application
+   - There is a static void main, run it

+   By Command Line:
+   - Go to the root project path
+   - Run mvn clean install
+   - mvn package && java -jar target/ad-api-1.0.0.jar

    The application runs on port 8080.

+   To test the services, there are two ways:

+   Automatic integration tests
+   - Go to Integration Tests section

+   Manual integration tests
-   To test the services, use Postman with project file that is in the repository:
+   - use Postman with project file that is in the repository:
    /resources/Comcast - Ad API.postman_collection

 Integration Tests
 ------------------